Research in NSB

 John Glendinning (jglendin@barnard.edu) is examining how input from different chemosensory systems (taste, tactile, odor and viscerosensory) modulates feeding responses of animals.

 Russell Romeo (rromeo@barnard.edu) focuses on how gonadal sex hormones and adrenal stress hormones influence the pubertal maturation of the nervous system and behavior.
+He directs the Romeo Lab.

 Rae Silver (qr@columbia.edu) is examining hormonal control of reproductive behavior and circadian rhythms in behavior.
+She directs the Silver Lab.